monishamomotaz/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to My First Try"
 ---

-I'm glad you are here.
-I plan to talk about ...
+It's really nice of you that you are here.
+I'm new to github.
+Wanna learn everything about github.
+So, please suggest me if you can and help me improve my skill.